Note: Because of construction on campus, student parking permits will be issued on a first-come, first-served basis.

 15. Vehicles are not permitted to back into parking spaces.

 16. Visitors to the campus may park, with a valid temporary permit, in visitor areas and faculty/staff parking areas.
 Violators will be ticketed and/or towed.
 Temporary permits may be obtained from the Campus Safety Department.

 17. These regulations are applicable to any operator and/or owner of a motor vehicle being operated or parked on campus.
 A motor vehicle, as defined by these regulations, includes automobiles, motorcycles and mopeds, motorbikes, and any other self-propelled, land-driven vehicles.

-18. During the summer months, students not living on campus cannot leave their vehicle overnight.
+18. During the summer months, students not living on campus cannot leave their vehicle on campus.
 Any faculty/staff employee who needs to leave their vehicle overnight is required to seek approval from the Campus Safety Department.

 Section II: Vehicle Registration